"The Amen of nature is always the flower."

 We’re encouraged that other Detroit community-based organizations want us to partner with them to transform some of their vacant land into beautiful and productive landscapes.
 What we mean by “beautiful” is to combine cut flower farming with outdoor structures, sitting areas and a wide range of native plants to create attractive park-like places of sanctuary where people can gather.
 “Productive” means to cultivate certain cash crops to support good jobs.
 Each community partner can also work with us to sell the flowers grown and harvested from their sites or we can help them develop their own independent flower business.
 Who knows, maybe some we'll operate a city-wide flower growers cooperative!

 Detroit contains about 23 square miles of vacant land, much of it blighted.
-That equals around 147,200 vacant lots.
+That equates to around 147,200 vacant lots.
 Our long-term goal is to work with other organizations throughout Detroit to transform at least 1% of this vacant land, or 1,472 lots, into cut flower farms and sanctuary gardens.
 We look forward to working with growing numbers of people to help remake Detroit into the paradise God always meant it to be.